allmanjm/diff-calc-alg/README.md

 ## DiffCalc_Alg/PreCalcSkills1 outcome dependencies:

-To be fully successful on the calculus standards (L and D), students should expect to be successful (at least) on the following corresponding precalculus standards (P).
-A list of the corresponding precalculus outcomes can be found at <https://github.com/allmanjm/pre-calc-1/blob/main/README.md>.
+To be fully successful on the calculus outcomes (acronyms beginning with L and D), students should expect to be successful (at least) on the following corresponding precalculus outcomes (acronyms beginning with P).
+A list of the corresponding precalculus outcomes (P) can be found at <https://github.com/allmanjm/pre-calc-1/blob/main/README.md>.

  - LNIF, LIF1, LIF2 < PER*, PFa*, PCa1, PPQ*
  - DARC < PBL1
  - DDfn < PBL1, PFa*, PEx*, PER*, PCa1
  - DIAR < PTL1
- - DLin < PBL1, PSy1
+ - DLin < PBL1, PER*
  - DLAE < PBL1, PER*
- - DCrP < PPQ*, PFa*, PCa1, PER1
+ - DCrP < PPQ*, PFa*, PCa1
- - DSC1 < PPQ*
- - DSC2 < PPQ*
- - DGrS < PPQ*, PSy*
+ - DSC1, DSC2, DGrS < PPQ*, PFa*, PBL2, PBL3, PCa1